aptos-labs/aptos-core/developer-docs-site/docs/move/move-on-aptos/cryptography.md

 Some of these functions can be used for interoperability with other chains (e.g., verifying Ethereum Merkle proofs via [`aptos_std::aptos_hash::keccak256`](https://github.com/aptos-labs/aptos-core/blob/137acee4c6dddb1c86398dce25b041d78a3028d3/aptos-move/framework/aptos-stdlib/sources/hash.move#L35)).
 Others, have lower gas costs, such as [`aptos_std::aptos_hash::blake2b_256`](https://github.com/aptos-labs/aptos-core/blob/137acee4c6dddb1c86398dce25b041d78a3028d3/aptos-move/framework/aptos-stdlib/sources/hash.move#L69).
-In general, a wider variety of hash functions give developers additional freedom in terms of both security and interoperability with other off-chain cryptographic system.
+In general, a wider variety of hash functions give developers additional freedom in terms of both security and interoperability with other off-chain cryptographic systems.

 ## Digital signature verification

-Developers can now use a *type-safe* API for verifying many types of digital signatures in Move:
+Developers can now use a *type-safe* API for verifying many kinds of digital signatures in Move:

 | Signature scheme                                                                                                                                          | Curve         | Sig. size (bytes) | PK size (bytes) | Malleability | Assumptions | Pros          | Cons                |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|-------------------|-----------------|--------------|-------------|---------------|---------------------|